MakerLabCRI/tetrapods/README.md

 ## Candle Tetrapod

 The same FDM printed mold can be used to cast a four-way candle.
-Wick (rolled up tissue paper or cloth) can be strung along all four angles of the tetrapod arms by hooking two pieces around each other.
+Wick (rolled up tissue paper or cloth) can be strung along all four anxes of the tetrapod arms by hooking two pieces around each other.
 A version of the mold with slots to hold the wick is provided.

 Paraffin melts around 50 deg C and the volume is not great, so pouring melted wax into a mold 3D printed in PLA plastic is not an issue.
 It doesn't have enough energy to melt the mold.

+It's best to heat the wax until it all melts, then let it cool until near melting point again.
+Look for it to get white around the edges when stirring.
+The wax can leak out between the mold pieces when too hot, but when it's cooler, it becomes viscous when meeting with the mold surface, and doesn't have enough time to leak.

 ## Vacuum Formed Tetrapod